Curitiba: Ethnic groups

 Italian immigrants started arriving in Brazil in 1875 and in Curitiba in 1878, coming mainly from the Veneto and Trento regions of Northern Italy.
 They settled mostly in the Santa Felicidade neighborhood, still a centre of the Italian community.

 Nearly 20,000 Ukrainian immigrants settled there between 1895 and 1897, consisting mostly of peasants from Galicia who immigrated to Brazil to become farmers.
 Around 300,000 Ukrainian-Brazilians live in Paraná.
 The State of Paraná has the largest Ukrainian community and Slavic community.

 Curitiba has a Jewish community that was originally established in the 1870s.
 Much of the early Jewish congregation has been assimilated.
 In 1937 with the rise of Nazi Germany, notable German Jewish academics migrated to Brazil, some settling in Curitiba.
 Physicist César Lattes and former mayors Jaime Lerner and Saul Raiz were Jewish.
 A Holocaust memorial is present in the city.
-The community centre, a Jewish school, a Chabad house (Beit Chabad), a synagogue, and two Jewish cemeteries are there, one of which was defiled in 2004.
+The community centre, a Jewish school, a Chabad house (Beit Chabad), three synagogues, and three Jewish cemeteries are there, one of which was defiled in 2004.

 Japanese immigrants began arriving in 1915, with a larger contingent arriving in 1924.
 Curitiba received a significant Japanese influx.
 They settled mostly between Paraná and São Paulo state.
 The city has the second largest Japanese community in Brazil, behind only São Paulo, according to IBGE.
 Although both cities have around the same proportion of Japanese descendants, other large cities in the interior of the state of Paraná, such as Maringá and Londrina, have an even higher rate.
 Some estimates suggest that more than 40,000 Japanese-Brazilians live in Curitiba.